Katacka/Dominion/README.md

   Hopefully that worked to some degree or other! <br />

-### Generic Git Workflow
+### Generic Git Workflow <br />

 When starting from scratch, follow all steps as listed below.
-If you have already intialized a git repo, feel free to skip the first step and instead begin at the point as marked below.
+If you have already intialized a git repo, feel free to skip the first step and instead begin at the point as marked below.<br />

-Initialization:
+Initialization:<br />
-  `git clone https://github.com/Katacka/Dominion.git` #Serves to download the repo, setting your remote origin for future pushes
+  `git clone https://github.com/Katacka/Dominion.git` #Serves to download the repo, setting your remote origin for future pushes<br />

-Pulling Changes Down from Upstream:
+Pulling Changes Down from Upstream:<br />
-  `git pull` #Origin should be set automatically (having once cloned the proper repo) if errors arise run the following command
+  `git pull` #Origin should be set automatically (having once cloned the proper repo) if errors arise run the following command<br />
-  `git remote set-url origin https://github.com/Katacka/Dominion.git` #With any luck, this should reset your origin
+  `git remote set-url origin https://github.com/Katacka/Dominion.git` #With any luck, this should reset your origin<br />
-  #Re-running `git pull` should now work
+  #Re-running `git pull` should now work<br />

 Checking out a Local Branch:
-  `git checkout <Your_Name>_<Push_Description>` #The push description should describe the changes you imagine you'll be making
+  `git checkout <Your_Name>_<Push_Description>` #The push description should describe the changes you imagine you'll be making<br />
-  #Admittedly, its ultimately arbitrary what you call the branch, so anything conventionally clear will work
+  #Admittedly, its ultimately arbitrary what you call the branch, so anything conventionally clear will work<br />

-Saving Changes to Local Branch:
+Saving Changes to Local Branch:<br />
-  `git add --all` #Add every file not specified within the project-level relevant .gitignore `git commit -m "<Message>"` #Commit all the files just added under the commit description, `<Message>`
+  `git add --all` #Add every file not specified within the project-level relevant .gitignore<br />
+  `git commit -m "<Message>"` #Commit all the files just added under the commit description, `<Message>`<br />

-Pushing Changes to Upstream:
+Pushing Changes to Upstream:<br />
-  `git push origin <Your_Branch_Name>` #This will push your branch to upstream
+  `git push origin <Your_Branch_Name>` #This will push your branch to upstream<br />
-  #If for some reason you cannot recall your branch name run `git status`
+  #If for some reason you cannot recall your branch name run `git status`<br />
-  #If origin errors, try resetting it with `git remote set-url origin https://github.com/Katacka/Dominion.git`
+  #If origin errors, try resetting it with `git remote set-url origin https://github.com/Katacka/Dominion.git`<br />

 #This following section should not be considered part of a generic workflow, however may prove useful when dealing with merge conflicts.
-While these really shouldn't arise based on our weekly push philosophy, where we will all sync up, its better to be safe than sorry..?
+While these really shouldn't arise based on our weekly push philosophy, where we will all sync up, its better to be safe than sorry..?<br />

-Resolving Merge Conflicts:
+Resolving Merge Conflicts:<br />
-  #If you receive a merge error run `git mergetool`
+  #If you receive a merge error run `git mergetool`<br />
-  #Or edit the file by hand to remove the conflict, this is probably more work in most cases
+  #Or edit the file by hand to remove the conflict, this is probably more work in most cases<br />